 Those sentiments were echoed by FireEye last week, leading experts to deduce that both companies were targeted in a wide-scale attack by Russian hackers.

 How Small Businesses Are Affected

-While most small businesses don’t operate on the scale of a FireEye or SolarWinds, that doesn’t mean they aren’t affected.
-After all, each of these companies’ clients now has to worry about protecting themselves.
+While most small businesses don’t operate on a FireEye or SolarWinds scale, that doesn’t mean they aren’t affected.
+After all, these companies’ clients now have to worry about protecting themselves.

 John Scott-Railton, a senior researcher at Citizen Lab at the University of Toronto’s Munk School of Global Affairs and Public Policy, told The Washington Post: